choudharyus/project-4/README.md

 ## Project Design
 The plan to build this application (frontend/backend) by using Django technology.
   ### Backend:
   SQL database is used at the backend for this application.
-Following two tables are created for the database.
+One table called "Patient" is created for the database.
-   - "patient_list" to hold all the data related to the patient
+   - "Patient" will hold all the data related to the patient
-   - "doctor_list" to hold all the data related to the doctor
   ### Frontend:
   Frontend will be developed in Django with the combination of python and HTML.
   ### Styling: